Roman Gladiator Mosaic Found at Villa of

 hereto see our fine art

-year old Roman gladiator mosaic while excavating the ancient site
+found a 2,000 year old Roman gladiator mosaic while excavating

-of the magnificent Villa dei Quintili, home of the infamous Roman
+the ancient site of the magnificent Villa dei Quintili, home of

-love of blood sports and often participated in the games himself.
+his love of blood sports and often participated in the games

-It is Commodus who was featured in the 2004 blockbuster movie
+himself.
+It is Commodus who was featured in the 2004

 Several hours after the publication of the Roman gladiator

-steal it from the site causing some small damage to the Roman
+to steal it from the site causing some small damage to the

 Brenda Harness, Art Historian